 Q: Can -1 be a prime number?
 A: No, -1 is not a prime number.
 Prime numbers are positive integers greater than 1 that have exactly two distinct positive divisors: 1 and themselves.
 Since -1 is negative, it does not meet the criteria for being a prime number.

 Q: Why is -1 important in mathematics?
 A: -1 is important because it is the additive inverse of 1, meaning that when added to 1, it results in zero.
 This property is fundamental in algebra, number theory, and calculus.
-It also plays a crucial role in defining other mathematical concepts, such as complex numbers.
+It also makes a real difference in defining other mathematical concepts, such as complex numbers.

 Q: How is -1 used in computer science?
 A: In computer science, -1 is often used as a sentinel value to indicate an error condition or a special case.
 It is also used in logic and Boolean algebra to represent the truth value "false" or "off."